 The data used to prepare the Northern Prawn Fishery Data Summary is comprised of logbook information (NP16 and e-log) submitted by NPF skippers and the Seasonal Landing Returns (SLR-T01) completed by SFR holders.
-This information is stored by AFMA on the Northern Prawn, Kimberley Prawn and Torres Strait Prawn database.

-The data used in this summary was extracted during January 2021 after making every effort to reconcile the data provided by skippers with that obtained from vessel owners.
+The data used in this summary was extracted during March 2022 after making every effort to reconcile the data provided by skippers with that obtained from vessel owners.
 This was to ensure that the logbook data and the landings figures approximated each other as closely as possible.

-On average, logbook catches of Banana Prawns were overestimated by 1% when compared to Seasonal Landing Returns (SLR) for the Banana Prawn season, with the greatest discrepancy being 16% (one vessel) for the Banana Prawn season.
-On average the Tiger Prawn catches were within 0.05% of catches recorded in the SLR for the Tiger Prawn season, with the greatest discrepancy being a 12% overestimate (one vessel) in the logbook data for the Tiger Prawn season.
+On average, logbook catches of Banana Prawns were underestimated by 1.1% when compared to Seasonal Landing Returns (SLR) for the Banana Prawn season, with the greatest discrepancy being 21% (one vessel) for the Banana Prawn season.
+On average the Tiger Prawn catches were within 0.87% of catches recorded in the SLR for the Tiger Prawn season, with the greatest discrepancy being a 45% underestimate (one vessel) in the logbook data for the Tiger Prawn season.